-Life insurance isn’t a one-size-fits all solution for every Canadian.
+Life insurance isn’t like auto insurance.
+It’s not mandatory, nor is it advised for every Canadian.
 The purpose of life insurance is to provide a financial cushion for those who depend on your income.
 If you already have significant wealth built up or no one depending on your income, you probably don’t need life insurance.

-That said, life insurance is essential for certain people.
-Canadians carrying big loans and/or those who have dependents, like kids or elderly parents, need a financial safety net just in case.
-That way, your family can maintain their lifestyle and live in financial comfort during an incredibly difficult time.
+That said, for certain people, life insurance is essential.
+Canadians carrying big loans and/or those who have dependents, like kids or elderly parents, will need that financial safety net if the worst occurs and you end up passing away.
+That way, your family won’t have to worry about finances during an incredibly difficult time.